Skip to Content

 There are multiple reasons for the dismal recycling rate of less than 10%.
 One is a lack in collection and sorting of plastic waste.
 There are huge differences between regions and countries when it comes to the infrastructure to collect and sort waste.
 Another reason is that some types of plastic waste are easier recycled than others.

-The approach: Chemical recycling
+The approach: chemical recycling

 To produce recycled Neste RE, we are using a new technology: chemical recycling.

-The impact: 40% reduction in GHG emissions
+The impact: more than 35% reduction in GHG emissions

 Replacing fossil feedstock with Neste RE can be done without changing the infrastructure.
 Plastics based on Neste RE are of identical quality as those made from conventional feedstock.
 They can be turned into just the same products and used for the same applications - and the recyclability of plastics made with Neste RE remains the same as well.